An Early Personal Computer

 Here’s a delightful profile in a local magazine, back in 1976… and in 1975 I published a card-dealing subroutine for the 8008.
 I acquired a trio of Univac Series 70 tape stations, but other than firing them up occasionally to enjoy the hypnotic vacuum-columns during tape transport, never actually interfaced them with the machine.
 In this photo, my elbow is on the 8008 system keyboard, and you can see an acoustic coupler behind my right shoulder.

 I didn’t make any effort to write text documentation to go with these, since, you know, the design was intuitively obvious to the casual observer.
-For the moment, I’ll just title the pages; perhaps some lazy evening at anchor, warmed by the wood stove, I’ll go back and try to recall what some of the more obscure random logic was doing.
+For the moment, I’ll just title the pages; perhaps some lazy evening I’ll go back and try to recall what some of the more obscure random logic was doing.

 You must log in to post a comment.